 Any elected and appointed official of the United States is subject to removal from office by impeachment [Source: University of Missouri-Kansas City].
 With a simple majority (50 percent of the vote, plus one extra vote) the House of Representatives can impeach an official, and the article of impeachment is sent to the senate.
-In the Senate, the decision to remove the impeached official from office is also made with a simple majority vote.
+In the Senate, the decision to remove the impeached official from office is made with a two-thirds vote.

 The Constitutional framers chose to allow impeachment proceedings not just for those holding office, but for officials who have previously held office.
 This second method of impeachment results in the former official being banned from holding any office again.

 The impeachment process is excluded from the scope of the president's pardon power because the president can also be impeached.
 A discussion by the framers over the potential for the executive gaining absolute power was resolved by the threat of impeachment.
 The framers reasoned that if the president knew he could be impeached, and if impeachment was outside of his pardon power, then this should keep the president from getting too powerful.

 The exclusion of impeachment from the scope of pardons was included in the wording regarding pardons in the Constitution.
 Over the course of more than two centuries, the power of the pardon has been further limited by federal court cases.
 While the Supreme Court has generally erred on the side of the Constitution in cases where the pardon power has been challenged, the court has also further defined the power to pardon through a series of cases.